DrShymaa2022/PhD_papers/README.md

 This folder contains the reference archives I find to my PhD papers ( debated 2001, a very long time ago)

-the 2 files are from rutgers DIMACS archive
+the 2 papers are from rutgers DIMACS archive, and PhD_2607 is the whole PhD as from the university library

 The PhD itself is from Faculty of Engineering Alexandria University " */ Operating on Optimal Binary Code Trees /* "